tommasogallingani/gapguard/README.md

 ## Overview

-This project is designed to facilitate gap and stock modeling.
-It provides tools for data analysis, forecasting, and inventory management, making it easier to optimize stock levels and improve decision-making processes.
+This project is designed to facilitate code development and delivery

 ## Installation